ljbo82/cpp-project-builder-demos/README.md

 * **`deps/`**

-   Contains an example of an applications which uses (and builds) a dependency (and respective transient dependencies).
+   Contains an example of an application which uses (and builds) a dependency (and respective transient dependencies).

+* **`hosts/`**

+   Contains an example of an applications which contains customizations according to target HOST.

 * **`lib/`**